 Pricing and Availability

-You can start using this new feature today in the US East (Northern Virginia), US West (Oregon), US West (Northern California), EU (Ireland), Asia Pacific (Singapore), Asia Pacific (Sydney), and Asia Pacific (Tokyo) regions.
+You can start using this new feature today in the US East (N. Virginia), US West (Oregon), US West (N. California), Europe (Ireland), Asia Pacific (Singapore), Asia Pacific (Sydney), and Asia Pacific (Tokyo) regions.

 Pricing starts at $0.045 per NAT gateway hour plus data processing and data transfer charges.
 Data processing costs are based on the amount of data processed by the NAT Gateway; data transfer costs are the usual costs to move data between an EC2 instance and the Internet.
 For more information, read about VPC Pricing.